rushreelsquck-svg/short-reels-automation/README.md

   keep the same function signature so nothing else needs to change.
 - **Visual style**: `scripts/build_video.py`'s `_make_gradient_background()`
   and `_render_caption_png()` control the look — colors, font, caption box styling are all editable there.
+The number of background clips per video follows however many `visual_queries` Claude returns (3-4 by default) — adjust the count in `generate_script.py`'s system prompt if you want more or fewer cuts.
 - **Schedule**: edit the cron line in `.github/workflows/daily-short.yml`.
   [crontab.guru](https://crontab.guru) helps build the expression.